Book reviews by

 Unmasking the Ugly Reality of British Colonialism in Burma: Burmese Days

 “Burmese Days” is a thought-provoking novel set in the waning days of the British Empire in Burma.
-The story centers around John Flory, a jaded timber merchant who has grown disillusioned with the corrupt and oppressive colonial system.
+The story centers around John Flory, a jaded timber merchant disillusioned with the corrupt and oppressive colonial system.

 When Flory meets a beautiful Burmese woman named Ma Hla May, he is forced to confront the deep-seated racism and prejudice that permeates every aspect of colonial life.

-As tensions rise between the British colonizers and the native Burmese, Flory must choose between his own self-interest and his moral convictions.
+As tensions rise between the British colonizers and the native Burmese, Flory must choose between his self-interest and moral convictions.

-With its incisive social commentary and vivid portrayal of life in colonial Burma, “Burmese Days” remains a powerful and timeless work of literature.
+With its incisive social commentary and vivid portrayal of life in colonial Burma, “Burmese Days” remains a powerful and timeless literature.

 From Amnesia to Self-Discovery: A Clergyman’s Daughter